John the Baptist (Caravaggio): John the Baptist, Toledo

 The ascription of this painting to Caravaggio is disputed – the alternative candidate is Bartolomeo Cavarozzi, an early follower.
-It is in the collection of the Museo Tesoro Catedralicio, Toledo (Spain), and John Gash speculates that it may have been one of the paintings done by Caravaggio for the prior of the Hospital of the Consolation, as Caravaggio's early biographer Mancini tells us.
-According to Mancini the prior "afterwards took them with him to his homeland"; unfortunately, one version of Mancini's manuscript says the prior's homeland was Seville, while another says Sicily.
+It is in the collection of the Museo Tesoro Catedralicio, Toledo, Spain), and John Gash speculates that it may have been one of the paintings done by Caravaggio for the prior of the Hospital of the Consolation, as Caravaggio's early biographer Giulio Mancini tells us.
+According to Mancini the Prior "afterwards took them with him to his homeland"; unfortunately, one version of Mancini's manuscript says the Prior's homeland was Seville, while another says Sicily.
 There was a Spanish prior of the hospital in 1593, and he may not have left until June 1595.
-Gash cites scholar A.E.
-Perez Sanchez's view that while the figure of the saint has certain affinities with Cavarozzi's style, the rest of the picture does not, "and the extremely high quality of certain passages, especially the beautifully depicted vine leaves...is much more characteristic of Caravaggio."
+Gash cites scholar Alfonso Pérez Sánchez's view that while the figure of the saint has certain affinities with Cavarozzi's style, the rest of the picture does not, "and the extremely high quality of certain passages, especially the beautifully depicted vine leaves...is much more characteristic of Caravaggio."
 Gash also points to the gentle chiaroscuro and the delicate treatment of contours and features, and similar stylistic features in early works by Caravaggio such as The Musicians and Saint Francis of Assisi in Ecstasy.
 If this and other paintings by Caravaggio were indeed in Seville at an early date they may have influenced Velázquez in his early works.
 However, the arguments in favour of Cavarozzi are strong, and he is known to have travelled to Spain about 1617–1619.